Enderson Moreira: Managerial career

 In 2017, Moreira led América back to the Série A, after winning the Série B tournament.
 On 16 June 2018, he resigned from the club, and was announced after accepting an offer from fellow top division club Bahia.

 On 1 April 2019, after being knocked out of the year's Copa do Nordeste, Moreira was dismissed by Bahia.
 Late in the month, he replaced fired Lisca at the helm of Ceará, but was himself sacked on 1 October.

 On 10 February 2020, Moreira returned to Ceará, replacing sacked Argel Fucks, but resigned on 17 March to take over Cruzeiro the following day.
 He was relieved of his duties on 8 September, after a 1–1 home draw against CRB, and returned to Goiás on the 28th; his spell at the latter club also did not last long, as he was sacked on 17 November after ten winless matches.

 On 7 January 2021, Moreira replaced Marcelo Chamusca at the helm of Fortaleza, still in the top tier.
 He was sacked on 25 April, after being knocked out of the 2021 Copa do Nordeste.

 On 20 July 2021, Moreira again replaced Chamusca, now in charge of Botafogo.
 He led the club back to the top tier as champions, but was still sacked the following 11 February.

 On 26 June 2022, Moreira returned to Bahia, in the place of sacked Guto Ferreira, but was himself dismissed on 1 October.
 On 18 November, he was named in charge of Sport Recife for the upcoming season.

+Moreira left Sport on a mutual agreement on 19 November 2023, with the club having little options for a top-tier promotion.
+Five days later, he replaced compatriot Tiago Nunes at the helm of Peruvian side Sporting Cristal, but was sacked on 31 May 2024.

+Moreira returned to Brazil on 5 August 2024, after taking over Avaí in the second division.
+He won the 2025 Campeonato Catarinense, but left the club by mutual consent on 25 March of that year, after his contract was due to expire.

+On 2 June 2025, Moreira returned to América, but was sacked on 3 August.
+On 26 August, he replaced Umberto Louzer at the helm of fellow second division side Novorizontino.